A CSS rule consists of a selector and a declaration block.

 Each declaration includes a CSS property name and a value, separated by a colon.

-A CSS declaration always ends with a semicolon, and declaration blocks are surrounded by curly braces.
+Multiple CSS declarations are separated with semicolons, and declaration blocks are surrounded by curly braces.

 In this example all <p> elements will be center-aligned, with a red text color: